netzero-labs/netzero-labs/docs/tariffs/Intelligent-Octopus-Go.md

 ## Notes

+- If you have previously configured automations for smart charging slots (e.g. "When vehicle charging starts: Set backup reserve to 100%"), pause or remove those automations so they don't interfere with this integration.
+The integration based on Octopus API Keys will be more reliable.
 - If the 100% backup reserve is overridden with a different value while the EV is charging (either manually or with another automation), Netzero will **not** restore the backup reserve to the previously configured value.
 This is to avoid overriding any manual changes.